 The final table (Table 9) shows the on-time performance for the six fixed route services that NVTA is currently operating.
 The N and S Routes in the City of Napa are showing an acceptable level of on-time performance at 87.90%, but the Route 21 remains a problem.
-Changes were made to the Route 21 schedule on May 9, 2021 to try to improve on-time
+NVTA made changes to the Route 21 schedule in May 2021 to improve on-time performance.
+The schedule change had little impact.
+This is something that will be a top priority with the installation of the new CAD/AVL system in the second quarter of FY 2021-22.
+The new CAD/AVL system will be increasingly accurate and allow NVTA and dispatchers to pinpoint specific trips and driver actions that may cause the poor on-time performance